-- 2.5 GPA required in major for admissions to Teacher Education - 2.5 GPA required in major for graduation - Successful completion of appropriate PRAXIS II test prior to student teaching - Completion of social science portfolio required for graduation
+- 2.5 GPA required in major for admissions to Teacher Education - Attempt the PRAXIS II exam before applying for admission to Teacher Education. - 2.5 GPA required in major for graduation - Meet cut score of appropriate PRAXIS II test prior to applying for student teaching. - Completion of social science portfolio (please see portfolio manual for requirements).